 Other Beach Locations – Hotel Montage, Victorian Beach (only at low tide, very popular spot), Santa Monica Pier or Crystal Cove State Park.
 I don’t shoot at beach locations in the summer because of the crowds.
-They are to difficult to photograph at.
+They are too difficult to photograph at.

 Wilderness and Regional Parks

-Orange County has some beautiful rustic parks that might be just what your looking for.
+Orange County has some beautiful rustic parks that might be just what you’re looking for.
 These areas are great to photograph year round and are always changing with the seasons.
 Listed below are a couple of the locations, more can be found in the Orange County area by going to OCParks.com